 However, as there is a limited number of works of modern art in Tate Britain, you can argue that by visiting Tate Britain you get the best of both artistic worlds.

-Visit Tate Modern and Tate Britain in 1 day: The Tate boat
+Visit Both Tate Galleries, London in 1 Day: The Tate Boat

 If you have time to visit both galleries in a day, take the Tate boat which runs between Tate Modern and Tate Britain every 20 – 30 minutes during their opening hours.
 The journey time is 20 – 25 minutes.

-This Thames Clipper service (RB2) isn’t the cheapest way to travel between the two sites but it sure is the best way to go.
-The Tate to Tate boat ticket price is cheaper if you use an Oystercard, Transport for London’s contactless payment system.
+This Thames Clipper service (RB1/RB2) isn’t the cheapest way to travel between the two sites but it sure is the best way to go.